Donate

 CHORS 2

-by the editor
+Introduction by the editor

-The first CHORS almanach was published at New Year 1946 / 47, though dated “October”, but really at Christmas: The introducing picture drawn by Halyna Mazeppa [sic] shows the shepherds worshipping before the manger.
+The first CHORS almanac was published in New Year 1946 / 47, though dated “October,” but really at Christmas: The introducing picture drawn by Halyna Mazeppa [sic] shows the shepherds worshipping before the manger.
 At that time, but a very small group of Ukrainian writers met under the name of “CHORS” – who is the sun-god of the ancient Slavs.
 The Apollon in the Hellas of the Steppe: Yuriy Sherech and W. Ber (Professor V. Petrov) took part in editorship.
 “CHORS”, planned to become a Quarterly of fine literature and arts, has no more appeared since then – on account of the special financial circumstances in the emigrants situation.
 For five years “CHORS“ has existed invisibly.

 Yuriy Soloviy and his colleagues in art entered and completed the small rows.
 The Chorsites’ family increased by a Dinkelsbuehl artist group – “the anachcorets” [?]: the poetess Elisabeth Kottmeier and some other german colleagues in paintry, music and artistic dance [here added: thus it] was completed as to the kinds of art, and its extension, which in the beginning included but one notion, was enlarged.
 Thereby the small Franconian town of Dinkelsbuehl became the temporary center of the CHORS activity.
 Here, 1950, CHORS got the base to cooperate with the painters Hermann Anselment, Ernst Vogel, Gerhard Knieschon, Barbara Augspach; later on with the dancer Eugen Poranski and the pianist Maria Poranski – but, first of all, with Elisabeth Kottmeier, enthusiastic friend of modern Ukrainian poetry, an anthology of which she has prepared in her translations.